bossardl/bossardl/README.md

 - 🌱 I’m currently at Georgia Tech (Atlanta, GA, US) to strengthen my skills in AI and signals.
 - 📫 How to reach me ludovic.bsrd@gmail.com

+- Please take a look at the few projects I uploaded on my git.
+Feel free to comment, there is always room for improvements !

 <!---
 bossardl/bossardl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.